top of page

 Leigh Bowery at Tate - A glittering spectacle that (almost) goes all the way

-The 80s and 90s were an explosion of fantasy, wildness, and radical self-expression, and Leigh Bowery embodied it all—performance artist,...
+The 80s and 90s were an explosion of fantasy, wildness, and radical self-expression, and Leigh Bowery embodied it all: performance...

 Goodbye (for now) to the Migration Museum

-Not your typical museum-no grand archives, no traditional architecture-but that’s exactly what made it so special.
+Not your typical museum.
+No grand archives, no traditional architecture, but that’s exactly what made it so special.
 More than just a...

 Citra Sasmita at The Curve - Barbican